cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ## Expertise Areas

 Skills in the Abyssal are grouped into Expertise Area.
 Below these Expertise Areas are Specializations.

+Expertise Areas have a numerical value and a rank name.
+EA with a value above 4 are called Apprentice, above 8 are called Journeyman, and above 12 are called Master.
+The rank name is used to describe the level of expertise a character has in a specific area.

-These Specializations give the character an advantage if the Specialization applies to the check required for the task at hand.
+Specializations give the character an advantage if the Specialization applies to the check required for the task at hand.
 Sometimes the Specialization is a prerequisite for being able to tackle a problem at all.
+Specializations do not have a numerical value, but they are ranked as well.
+The rank names are Apprentice, Journeyman, and Master.
+The rank name is used to describe the level of expertise a character has in a specific specialization.

 ### Expertise Area